Package 'TDLM'

 show_progress

-a boolean indicating if a progress bar should be displayed.
+A boolean indicating whether a progress bar should be displayed.

 Details

 The geometry must be projected in a valid coordinate reference system.
-It will be reprojected in degrees longitude/latitude to compute the great-circle distances between centroids' locations with an internal function and to compute the surface area with the function st_area from the sf package.
+It will be reprojected in degrees longitude/latitude to compute the great-circle distances between centroids of locations using an internal function and to compute the surface area using the function st_area from the sf package.

 Value

 A list composed of two elements.
-The first element is a squared matrix representing the great-circle distance (in kilometer) between locations.
-The second element is a vector containing the surface area of each location (in square kilometer).
+The first element is a square matrix representing the great-circle distances (in kilometers) between locations.
+The second element is a vector containing the surface area of each location (in square kilometers).

 Note